eigenlicht/docgen/README.md

 * a function docstring, place your cursor in the line of the function header (i.e. the line with the 'def'-keyword, the function name, arguments, etc.)
 * a class docstring, place your cursor in the line of the class header (i.e. the line with the 'class'-keyword, etc.)
-* a module docstring, place your cursor in an empty line and press the key you assigned to docstring generation or click on Addins -> Generate Docstring.
+* a module docstring, place your cursor in an empty line

+...and press the key you assigned to docstring generation or click on Addins -> Generate Docstring.

 The DocGen special directives are: